 When the friend I referred to in the podcast had the new boss who had screwed her over praise her for being so “nice” about things, it lit a fire in her belly.
 She realised that this person was mistaking her kindness for weakness.
 It resulted in her getting a massive payout instead of her accepting a lesser role than what she’d been in before her maternity leave.

 I’ve also learned from firsthand experience and events of recent years that shady folk don’t get away with their actions.
 They invariably overplay their hand because they think they’re outwitting everyone.
 They think they’re clever, invincible, beyond the law or disapproval, and that is never the case.

 Karma doesn’t work on our beat, our set timeline, but it does come around in due course.

 I want to stress that I don’t think speaking out about discrimination, harassment, assault, abuse and the like are “easy”.
 My experiences have been quite the opposite.
 I also know, however, that it’s precisely because more and more people have spoken out, started to question and overturn old norms, that we’re confronting the emotional baggage of society.

 At the same time, though, it’s also important for those of us who have been through these experiences to acknowledge that it hasn’t always been possible to speak up.
 We have very specific reasons for not having done so.

-Please subscribe and/or leave a review on iTunes (how-to guide here) – it really helps in growing the show!
-If you’re new to podcasts, find out more about what they are and how to subscribe with this guide.
+Subscribe and/or leave a review on Apple Podcasts (how-to guide here).
+It really helps in growing the show!
+If you’re new to podcasts, find out more about what they are and how to subscribe with this handy guide.